kyma-project/community/concepts/eventing-code-guidelines.md

 ## Recommended Libraries

-The goal of this section is to describe the `desired choice` of `libraries` for testing, logging, etc.
+The following section describes the `desired choice` of `libraries` for testing, logging, etc.

 ### Testing